Use the Detections feature to create and manage rules, and view the alerts

 Limited support for indicator match rulesedit

 Indicator match rules provide a powerful capability to search your security data; however, their queries can consume significant deployment resources.
 When creating an indicator match rule, we recommend limiting the time range of the indicator index query to the minimum period necessary for the desired rule coverage.
-For example, entering a query such as
+For example, the default indicator index query

 - Sends notifications via other systems when a detection alert is created, such as email, Slack, PagerDuty, and Webhook.